superflows-dev/react-commentview/README.md

 - awsSecret: AWS Secret (should come from environment variables)
 - awsMediaConvertEndPoint: AWS region specific mediaconvert endpoint
 - mediaConvertRole: Media convert role
+- mode: view / edit / deleted
 - showEdit: Flag, which sets the visility of the edit button (edit button changes the mode from view to edit) (optional)
 - showDelete: Flag, which sets the visibility of the delete button (optional)
 - showCancel: Flag, which sets the visibility of the cancel button (cancel button changes the mode from edit to view) (optional)
+- showLikes: Flag, which sets the visibility of the like button
+- showDisLikes: Flag, which sets the visibility of the dislike button
+- showVotes: Flag, which sets the visibility of votes
+- showShare: Flag, which sets the visibility of the share button
+- likes: Number of likes
+- disLikes: Number of dislikes
+- upVotes: Number of upvotes
+- downVotes: Number of downvotes
+- iHaveLiked: Flag, which shows the like button as like or not liked
+- iHaveDisLiked: Flag, which shows the dislike button as dislike or not disliked
+- iHaveUpVoted: Flag, which shows the upvote button as upvote or upvoted
+- iHaveDownVoted: Flag, which shows the downvote button as downvote or downvoted
 - cdnPrefix: If you bucket is behind a cdn, then explicitly provide a prefix, (optional)
 - preFill: text and attachment information to prefill
 - callbackInfo: information that needs to be sent back on callbacks
 - onSubmit: Submit callback
 - onDelete: Delete callback
+- onLiked: Like callback
+- onLikeRemoved: Like remove callback
+- onDisLiked: Dislike callback
+- onDisLikeRemoved: Dislike removed callback
+- onReplied: Reply callback
+- onShared: Share callback
+- onUpVoted: Upvote callback
+- onUpVoteRemoved: Upvote removed callback
+- onDownVoted: Downvote callback
+- onDownVoteRemoved: Downvote removed callback
 - user: User information to be showed in the comment view
 - prefill: Data to prefill, set attachment to null if only text needs to be prefilled (optional)
 - theme: UI Theme (optional)